 How We’re Bringing Power and Industrial Expertise into Canada

 Our power program is going global.
-Last year, we expanded these services into Canada and the United Kingdom, and Alex Medina (Canada) and Nate Czapski (Scotland) have been leading our growth in the regions.
+Last year, we expanded into Canada and the United Kingdom, and Alex Medina (Canada) and Nate Czapski (Scotland) have been leading our growth in the regions.

 In Canada, Alex is also leading expansion of our industrial program.
-He has spent the past several months leveraging connections and creating new ones to showcase how our teams can make an impact in the country.
-Canada operates a more than $2 billion Low Carbon Economy Fund, designed to invest in projects that generate clean growth, reduce greenhouse gas emissions and help the country reach net-zero carbon emissions by 2050.
+He has spent the past several months leveraging connections and creating new ones to showcase how our teams can make an impact.
+Canada operates a more than CA$2 billion Low Carbon Economy Fund, designed to invest in projects that generate clean growth, reduce greenhouse gas emissions and help the country reach net-zero carbon emissions by 2050.

 We sat down with Alex for his perspective on how this affects the Canadian power and industrial markets, his goals and other opportunities he’s excited about.